fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

-You can safely ignore the prefix `/job:localhost/replica:0/task:0` for now (it allows you to place operations on other machines when using a TensorFlow cluster; we will talk about jobs, replicas, and tasks later in this chapter).
+You can safely ignore the prefix `/job:localhost/replica:0/task:0` for now (it allows you to place operations on other machines when using a TensorFlow cluster; we will talk about jobs, replicas, and tasks later in this lab).
 As you can see, the first variable was placed on GPU 0, which is the default device.
 However, the second variable was placed on the CPU: this is because there are no GPU kernels for integer variables (or for operations involving integer tensors), so TensorFlow